timetocode/nengi/README.md

 ## Templates

-There is now a tutorial series for those learning nengi available at [https://timetocode.com/nengi/intro-1](https://timetocode.com/nengi/intro-1).
+There is a tutorial series for those learning nengi available at [https://timetocode.com/nengi/intro-1](https://timetocode.com/nengi/intro-1).
 The code contained in these tutorials is pretty nice -- if you're making a 2D game in nengi without csp then forking this code makes for a great template.

 Other templates: